-I saw this adorable book at the book fair ~ also known as take all my money experience-lol ~ and I knew I had to do a project with my little artists based off these illustrations.
+I saw this adorable book at the book fair and I knew I had to do a project with my little artists based off these illustrations.
 This is a perfect mixed media project that has painted paper, cutting, gluing, painting, and printmaking.
 This was process oriented which resulted in some beautiful projects at the end.

 First, I read this adorable book Twinkle, Twinkle, Little Star by Jane Cabrera.
-I explained to the students that even though they may have heard this story when they were wee little, we are interested in the textures of the animals in the book.
-That piqued their interest and they really listened and looked at all the details of the creatures.
+I suggested for my students to examine the various textures of the animals in the book.
+They loved listening to the story and looking at all the details of the creatures.

-Next, we created our owls from previously painted paper.
-I had various templates of owls to get them started.
-Many of my students felt confident starting with a template and then jumping into the painting.
-It’s funny.
-I watched them start out with a template, just like a kid riding a bicycle with training wheels, then I took off the wheels.
-No more templates and they are off creating.
-Once they start pedaling there is no turning back.
+Create an owl from previously painted paper.
+I had various templates of owls to get my students started working.
+Many of my students feel confident starting with a template (pattern) of an owl.
 It works for me and builds their confidence, especially at the beginning of the year.
 Remember, what works for me, you may not want to do and vice versa.
 That’s ok!
 That is the beauty of different teaching styles.

-Ok, back to the project.
-After the owl body was created, students added big symmetrical circle eyes from various color choices, and smaller symmetrical circles for the inner part of the eye.
-Lastly, we added black Sharpie to create the pupils.
-Again we used circle templates to help guide us with creating circles.
-After the circles were created and cut out they glued down all the shapes and let dry.
+After the owl body is created, add big symmetrical circle eyes, and smaller symmetrical circles for the inner part of the eye.
+Use a black Sharpie to create the pupils.
+Circle templates will help guide artists when creating circles.
+After the circles were created, cut out, and glue down all the shapes and let dry.

-Next, have students use a 12″ x 12″ piece of construction paper as a background.
+Use a 12″ x 12″ piece of construction paper as a background.
 Create a branch from a strip of painted paper.
-We discussed cutting the strip in half the long way, creating 2 long thinner strips.
-They glued one down to form the main branch and then cut the other strip into smaller pieces to form small branching twigs.
+Consider cutting the strip in half the long way, creating 2 long thinner strips.
+Glue one down to form the main branch and then cut the other strip into smaller pieces to form small branching twigs.

 Glue down the owl after all the branches and twigs are glued down.

-Next, have students add feather texture to the owl’s body.
-Use small brushes and tempera paint and create short, vertical lines.
+Add feather texture to the owl’s body.
+Use small brushes and tempera paint and apply short, vertical lines.

-We used neutral color paints and applied the paint around the eyes and on the body.
+Neutral color paints applied around the eyes and on the body look great.
 Some students added painted paper beaks and claws while other painted on their beaks.